Cosmoglobe/zodipy/README.md

 Zodipy is available on PyPI and can be installed with ``pip install zodipy`` (Python >= 3.8 required).

 # Scientific paper
-- San et al. (2022). *Zodipy: software for simulating Interplanetary Dust Emission.* Manuscript in preparation.
+- San et al. (2022). *Zodipy: software for simulating Zodiacal Emission.* Manuscript in preparation.

 <!-- *Zodipy* defaults to using the interplanetary dust model developed by the DIRBE team, and the `de432s` JPL ephemeris (10 MB file downloaded and cached first time `Zodipy` is initialized).
 The ephemeris is used to compute the position of the relevant Solar System bodies through the `astropy.coordinates.solar_system_ephemeris` api.  -->